bklogic/ServiceBuilder/resources/GettingStarted.md

 - A BackLogic account, so that you can connect to a BackLogic workspace.
 - A MySql database accesible from BackLogic workspace and pre-loaded with the `classicmodels` database.

 However, if you are trying without signup, you will be assigned with a guest workspace and a guest database.
-After you start the try session, the application and module are automatically created for you.
-Please jump to the [create guery service](#create-query-service) section directly.
+After you start the try session, the application and module are automatically created for you, and you may jump to the [create guery service](#create-query-service) section directly.

 Otherwise, start from here.